-For fast commissioning, the MA 238i offers an additional operating mode, the "Service mode", in addition to the "Standard mode".
-In this operating mode, the Leuze device can, for example, be configured on the MA 238i and the network settings of the MA can be displayed.
+For fast commissioning, the MA 255i offers an additional operating mode, the "Service mode", in addition to the "Standard mode".
+In this operating mode, the Leuze device can, for example, be configured on the MA 255i and the communication can be tested on the fieldbus.
 To do this, you need a PC/laptop with a suitable terminal program, as BCL-Config from Leuze or similar.